Greece Moments Greece Moments

 The pretty summer cottages of Stenies

-Everywhere on the island you will encounter the Xirolithies: curious dry stone walls into which large vertical slate slabs were incorporated between small stones stacked on top of each other.
-This construction is typical for Andros and since there was enough slate, the slabs were simply built into the masonry to save stones.
-The Xirolithies were used, among other things, to demarcate the property and fence off the cattle.
+Everywhere on the island you will encounter the Xirolithies: distinctive dry stone walls into which large vertical slate slabs were incorporated between small stones stacked on top of each other.
+This construction is typical of Andros and, since there was plenty of slate available, the slabs were simply built into the masonry to save stones.
+The Xirolithies were used, among other things, to mark property boundaries and fence off livestock.

 xirolithies andros trockensteinmauern